rocky-linux/documentation/en/rocky/8/guides/apache-sites-enabled.md

         Redirect / https://www.ourownwiki.com/
 </VirtualHost>
 ```

 What this says is to send any regular web request to the https configuration instead.
-The apache "Redirect" option shown above, can be changed to "Redirect permanent" once all testing is complete and you can see that the site operates as you want.
+The apache "Redirect" option shown above, can be changed to "Redirect permanent" once all testing is complete and you can see that the site operates as you want it to.
 The "Redirect" we have chosen is a temporary redirect.

-A permanent redirect will be learned by search engines and soon, any directs to your site found in a search engine will go only to port 443 (https) without hitting port 80 (http) first.
+A permanent redirect will be learned by search engines, and soon, any traffic to your site that comes from search engines will go only to port 443 (https) without hitting port 80 (http) first.

 Next, we need to define the https portion of the configuration file.
 The http section is duplicated here for clarity to show that this all happens in the same configuration file: